jamashita/anden/README.md

 ## RuntimeError

-Basic error, it is able to contain other `Error` instance.
-This extends `Error` class.
+A basic error class that can contain other `Error` instances.
+It extends `Error`.

 ```ts
 throw new RuntimeError('AN ERROR OCCURED.', error);